Heroin Addiction: Signs

 icon

-Heroin is often an escalation substance for those who suffer from painkiller addiction or Opioid Use disorder (OUD), as high as 80%.[7]
-It is also a common drug of choice among young people and is especially prevalent among those from disadvantaged socioeconomic backgrounds as it is inexpensive to acquire.
+Heroin is often an escalation substance for those who suffer from painkiller addiction or Opioid Use Disorder (OUD), with studies indicating that up to 80% of people who use heroin first misused prescription opioids.[7]
+It is also a common drug of choice among young people and is especially prevalent among those from disadvantaged socioeconomic backgrounds, as it can be inexpensive to acquire.

 02